FREE US SHIPPING ON ANY BOX • Have questions? Call (508) 881-1111 • M – F 10 AM to 5 PM EST

 The older a living thing gets, the more mistakes get made, and the more these mistakes begin to accumulate.

 Longer-lived animals have a variety of tricks to deal with all of these mistakes.
-Naked mole rats, for example, have an unusually accurate way of assembling proteins that produce fewer mistakes.
+Naked mole rats, for example, have an unusually accurate way of assembling proteins that produces fewer mistakes.

 Some animals have special structures that can prevent protein-folding mistakes.
 Other animals have molecules that help dispose of defective proteins.